- Maintenance dose was defined as the dose required to achieve platelet counts 50–200 x 109/L for ≥ 4 weeks without dose adjustments1,5

 Please see full Prescribing Information and Medication Guide.

 References: 1.
 Nplate® (romiplostim) prescribing information, Amgen.
 2. Newland A, Godeau B, Priego V, et al. Remission and platelet responses with romiplostim in primary immune thrombocytopenia: final results from a phase 2 study.
 Br J Haematol.
 2016;172(2):262-273.
-3. Promacta® (eltrombopag) full Prescribing Information, Novartis.
-4. Doptelet® (avatrombopag) full Prescribing Information, Sobi.
-5. Tavalisse® (fostamatinib disodium hexahydrate) full Prescribing Information, Rigel.
-6. Data on file, Amgen; Clinical Study Report 20080435; 2014.
+3. Data on file, Amgen; Distribution of Nplate® doses at first platelet response (Adult ITP Efficacy Set); 2024.
+4. Data on file, Amgen; Newland Cumulative Platelet Response; December 2024.
+5. Data on file, Amgen; Distribution of Nplate® maintenance doses (Adult ITP Efficacy Set); 2023.
+6. Data on file, Amgen; Investigator’s brochure; 2022.
+7. Promacta® (eltrombopag) full Prescribing Information, Novartis.
+8. Doptelet® (avatrombopag) full Prescribing Information, Sobi.
+9. Tavalisse® (fostamatinib disodium hexahydrate) full Prescribing Information, Rigel.
+10. Data on file, Amgen; Clinical Study Report 20080435; 2014.
+11. Data on file, Amgen; Number of patients treated with Nplate® from launch through to June 2023; Updated 2023.